 With the support of the French Community of Belgium, RTBF, ARTE, MÉDIA and Eurimages

-First Prize - Rhode Island International Film Festival 2000
+First price - Rhode Island International Film Festival 2000

-Silver Spire - San Francisco Golden Gate Awards 1998
+Silver Spire - Golden Gate Awards of San Francisco 1998